-Pro-Bono Creative Placemaking & Public Art Services
+Pro-Bono Creative Placemaking and Public Art Services

-STEPS will provide free tailored coaching (up to 5 hours) to help BIAs generate ideas, support logistics planning, connect with artists and other resources to realize their creative visions.
+STEPS will provide free tailored coaching (up to five hours) to help BIAs generate ideas, support logistics planning, connect with artists and other resources to realize their creative visions.
 The focus of this coaching will be on quick DIY oriented creative placemaking methods that will help foster trust and a sense of community among local businesses, residents and artists as part of main street recovery.

 This is your chance to experiment!
 Some of the things we can support you in doing include: